 9 Best Practices for Managing Your Outsourced Marketing Engagement

-According to the 2017 B2B Content Marketing – Benchmarks, Budgets and Trends report, 80% of B2B marketers say lead generation is a primary business goal for the next 12 months (which outranks all other priorities listed in the survey).
+According to the 2019 B2B Content Marketing – Benchmarks, Budgets and Trends report, 68% of B2B marketers say lead generation is a primary business goal for the next 12 months.
 So if lead generation is your number one priority, for example, let the agency know how many leads you’d like to have teed up for sales within the first six months.
 Your Account Manager can work with your budget and help you determine whether it’s doable and how best to reach the proposed mark.
 With an outsourced marketing firm, you will be setting and tracking goals regularly, so voicing you ambitions from the get-go is imperative.

 Every outsourcing engagement is going to look different.
 At PMG, we partner with a breadth of companies, where our primary points of contact throughout the engagement range from the business owner or CEO to the VP of Sales/Marketing or Marketing Director.
 Regardless, both sides need to come to an agreement about who owns which responsibilities and decisions.

 For the most productive outcomes that keep the marketing moving forward, the outsourced marketing firm should serve as the “Chief Marketing Officer” of sorts, owning all decisions, sign-offs, etc. To be successful, your outsourced marketers need to have your trust and confidence so they can do their jobs and make choices on behalf of your company.
 However, your input, as well as any feedback from other stakeholders and influencers, should always be heard and taken into consideration.